 Los Angeles has a plethora of culinary strong suits, like regional Chinese fare and tacos of all stripes, but almost none are as impressive as the city’s sushi offerings.
-Though the pandemic was challenging for sushi restaurants, especially those that rely on counter-side interactions between chefs and diners, LA’s scene is returning to full strength.
-From upscale omakase menus to enduring mom-and-pop classics, here now are 19 of Los Angeles’s essential sushi restaurants.Read More
+Nearly every corner of the city — the Valley, the Westside, the San Gabriel Valley, and everywhere in between — lays claim to an incredible sushi counter with a veritable master at the helm.
+Featuring upscale omakase menus and enduring mom-and-pop classics, here now are 20 of Los Angeles’s essential sushi restaurants.Read More

 Where to indulge in the most pristine nigiri and sashimi